Self Storage LED Lighting

 1. Get Rid of Inefficient Light Fixtures

-Metal halides have many lighting deficiencies compared to energy-efficient LED self storage unit lighting.
+Metal halides have many deficiencies compared to energy-efficient LED self storage unit lighting.
 For one, they have a lengthy warm-up period, the longest of any light bulb on the market.

 Metal halide lamps also disperse their light in a multidirectional design.
 Light sent in all parts of self storage units (in a 360-degree arc) is not effective.
 A considerable chunk of this light is lost to the environment and the light is not focused.